 The resume shows that the person meets the employer’s unique specifications.

 Is the employer being cruel and heartless?
 No. Is the system flawed?
 Certainly…

 However, currently there is no other way to deal with the volume of applicants more effectively.
 How long would it take you to thoroughly read dozens, hundreds, or sometimes thousands of resumes, and compare each of them to find the 3 most qualified?
 Way too long!
 More time than any employer has available for the project.

-Secrets for Standing Out
+Secrets for Standing Out on a Job Application

 So how do you make sure your resume gets picked?